IsaacShrestha/ember-simple-auth/README.md

 The first one was already opened and closed issue stating that the problem is due to minimatch rather than ESA library.

-The second is stated to be out-of-scope of ESA according to the discussion [here](https://github.com/heartsentwined/ember-auth/issues/61).
+The second is stated to be out-of-scope of ESA.
+According to the discussion [here](https://github.com/heartsentwined/ember-auth/issues/61) ESA author argues that it should be handled by OAuth2 framework and not ESA.